XiaohanAmberLiu/tools-group-project/README.md

 3. Rank the packages by the recommendation score by assigning weight to price (20%), rating(40%), comment number(40%).

-**About the reult**
+**About the result**
-The result is printed in the form of data frame, and each row represents a travel package including the detailed information of the hotel, departing flight and return flight, each column represents a variable like airline, airport, time, hotel name, rating, comments, price, etc. The result is saved as pictures and can be accessed by the following link: link:https://pan.baidu.com/s/1KYrYCbO5GeW1QyyY9uVXoA  password:l9z8
+1. The result is printed in the form of data frame, and each row represents a travel package including the detailed information of the hotel, departing flight and return flight, each column represents a variable like airline, airport, time, hotel name, rating, comments, price, etc.
+2. The result is saved as pictures and can be accessed by the following link: link:https://pan.baidu.com/s/1KYrYCbO5GeW1QyyY9uVXoA  password:l9z8

 ### Group name and Section: